UAE extends military reach in Yemen and Somalia

 UAE Minister of State for Foreign Affairs Anwar Gargash told Reuters that support for the regions was not intended to split Somalia and his country had no quarrel with the central government.

-“Our policy of recognizing a one-Somalia stands ...
-But at the same time we are able to support the people of Somaliland through humanitarian, developmental [projects].”
+“Our policy of recognising a one-Somalia stands ...
+But at the same time we are able to support the people of Somaliland through humanitarian, developmental.”

 The president of Puntland, Abdiweli Mohamed Ali, told Reuters in Dubai that UAE personnel were training local forces to combat piracy as well as Islamist groups in Yemen or Somalia.